Introduction

 3.9.13

-To install a specific Python version (say 3.9.10), you can run the following command:
+To install a specific Python version, such as 3.9.10, you can use the following command:

 pyenv install 3.9.10